 C. If applicant intends to use a formulary for its Part D benefit, then the names of P&T committee members must be provided to CMS either directly by the applicant or by the applicant’s PBM.
 To provide names of P&T committee members directly, enter names in HPMS’ Contract Management/Part D Data page.
 If the PBM operates under a confidentiality agreement (where the applicant does not know the membership of the PBM’s P&T Committee) refer to Appendix XVI entitled Applicant Submission of P & T Committee Member List and Certification Statement for additional instructions.

-Utilization Management Standards 42 CFR §423.153(b); Prescription Drug Benefit Manual, Chapter 6 and Chapter 7; 2013 Call Letter; 2014 Call Letter; 2015 Call Letter
+Utilization Management Standards 42 CFR §423.153(b); Prescription Drug Benefit Manual, Chapter 6 and Chapter 7; 2016 Call Letter; 2017 Call Letter

 In HPMS, complete the table below: